-In some cases, these gene mutations may be inherited from a family member with the disease, although most patients with lung cancer develop a genetic mutation due to environmental exposure to carcinogens.
+Lung cancer is a disease involving the uncontrolled multiplication and growth of cells in the lung tissue caused by changes in certain genes in the body.
+In some cases, these genetic mutations may be inherited from a family member with the disease, although most patients with lung cancer develop a genetic mutation due to environmental exposure to carcinogens.

-It is worth noting, however, that not all individuals that inherit a gene mutation for lung cancer will suffer from the disease.
+It is worth noting, however, that not all individuals who inherit a gene mutation for lung cancer will suffer from the disease.
 This is thought to be due to related environmental factors that affect the pathogenesis of the disease.

 When there is a mutation in the KRAS gene, the division of cells can occur in an uncontrolled manner and lead to the formation of a tumor and the pathogenesis of lung cancer.

 Other gene mutations

 There are several other genes that have also been associated with the pathogenesis of lung cancer.
 Specifically, mutations in the following genes may be involved in causing the disease: